swiftlang/swift-evolution/proposals/0124-bitpattern-label-for-int-initializer-objectidentfier.md

 ## Alternatives considered

 Leave as is.
-The API will be inconsistant with other APIs such as the `UInt(bitPattern: UnsafePointer<T>)` API.
+The API will be inconsistent with other APIs such as the `UInt(bitPattern: UnsafePointer<T>)` API.